guodashun/peg-in-hole-gym/README.md

 # peg-in-hole-gym

-Gym env for multi-task simulation with Panda robotic arm engined by pybullet
+Gym env for multi-task simulation with kinds of robotic arms, engined by pybullet

 ## Task List